Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: Examples

-Two-mode squeezed vacuum states are easily prepared in laboratories and have entanglement content that can be parameterized by a real number $\lambda$.
-They are defined as
+Two-mode squeezed vacuum states are easily prepared in laboratories and have entanglement content that can be parameterized by $\lambda \geq 0$.
+They are defined as \cite{S17}

-They have also been used as a resource in experiments on teleportation of photonic bits \cite{takeda2013deterministic}.
+They are used as a resource state in continuous-variable quantum teleportation \cite{braunstein1998teleportation} and have also been used as a resource in experiments on teleportation of photonic qubits \cite{furusawa1998unconditional,takeda2013deterministic}.
+Here we investigate bounds on the performance of qudit teleportation with the two-mode squeezed vacuum state as the resource state.

 The parameter $\lambda$ denotes the strength of squeezing applied ($\lambda = \operatorname{tanh}(r)$, where $r$ is the squeezing parameter).
 For low squeezing strength, we can ignore higher order terms in $\lambda$ without inducing much error.
-We use the following state in our calculations for qudit teleportation,
+We use the following state in our calculations for qudit teleportation:

+However, for higher values of the squeezing strength (i.e., $\lambda$ near to one), we do not expect this approximation to be good.

-Figure~\ref{fig:teleportation} demonstrates that the simulation error increases with $d$, the dimension of the target identity channel that the protocol is simulating, even for the same value of $\lambda$.
+Figure~\ref{fig:teleportation} demonstrates that the simulation error increases with $d$ for fixed values of $\lambda$, where $d$ is the dimension of the target identity channel that the protocol is simulating.
 The simulation error does not go to zero for $d>3$, even for maximally entangled qutrit resource states.
-Therefore, projecting this trend further, we conclude that higher dimensional teleportation with a lower dimensional resource state incurs significantly larger errors in the simulation.
+Therefore, projecting this trend further, we conclude that simulation of a higher-dimensional identity channel with a lower-dimensional resource state incurs larger errors in the simulation.
+We note here that we observed no difference in the values calculated by the SDPs in \eqref{eq:PPT-SDP-approx-QEC} and Proposition~\ref{prop:simplified-SDP-two-ext-sim-id-QEC}.